VestingPoint

 3. Stock options are exercised optimally within 30 days; RSU acceleration is confirmed with the company

-4. The estate saves $400,000 in preserved options and $85,000 in tax — total benefit: $485,000
+4. In this scenario, the estate saves $400,000 in preserved options and $85,000 in tax — total benefit: $485,000

 “The deceased's equity compensation included 4,000 unvested RSUs on a four-year cliff, stock options with three different exercise prices, and an ESPP contribution still deducting from a final paycheck that hadn't been issued yet.”